The Supreme Court's Silence: The Power Struggle Behind the Pending Trump Global Tariff Case

 China's response appears more composed.
 Despite facing tariff pressures from Trump, China still recorded a record trillion-dollar trade surplus for the year.
 This resilience has prompted global companies to accelerate supply chain diversification, shifting toward markets in Southeast Asia, Africa, and Latin America.
 At the same time, China is experiencing a wave of diplomatic activity: leaders from South Korea, Canada, the United Kingdom, and Germany have either visited or plan to visit Beijing.
 This creates an interesting contrast: while Washington is mired in policy gridlock due to internal constitutional disputes, Beijing is becoming a new focal point for countries seeking economic stability and cooperation.

 For American businesses, this uncertainty represents a tangible cost.
-If the Supreme Court ultimately rules the tariffs illegal, over a billion dollars in already paid tariffs could face refund claims.
-U.S. Customs and Border Protection would be mired in the complex quagmire of refund procedures, while the Treasury Department would confront a massive funding shortfall.
-As Trump himself issued a fierce warning on his social platform "Truth Social": if the lawsuit is lost, "we would lose hundreds of billions of dollars... we would be finished!"
-Though the language is exaggerated, it indeed foreshadows a potential administrative and fiscal chaos.
+If the Supreme Court ultimately rules the tariffs illegal, over $130 billion in already paid tariffs could face refund claims.
+U.S. Customs and Border Protection would be mired in complex refund procedures, while the Treasury Department would confront a massive financial shortfall.
+As Trump himself fiercely warned on his social platform Truth Social: If we lose the lawsuit, we will lose hundreds of billions of dollars...
+We will be finished!
+Though the rhetoric is exaggerated, it indeed foreshadows a potential administrative and fiscal chaos.

 Beyond Tariffs: The Future of Presidential Emergency Powers and the Reshaping of the Global Order

 If the Supreme Court supports Trump, it would mean that IEEPA and other similar emergency statutes are granted nearly unlimited flexibility in interpretation.
-Future presidents—whether Republican or Democrat—could invoke a "national emergency" to advance their core economic policies, whether addressing climate change, healthcare crises, or industrial competition.
+Future presidents—whether Republican or Democrat—could invoke a national emergency to advance their core economic policies, whether addressing climate change, healthcare crises, or industrial competition.
 The power of Congress as the legislative branch would be substantially weakened, and the balance of the separation of powers would tilt heavily toward the executive branch.
-In the short term, this could encourage Trump to pursue more radical and unpredictable trade measures in a second term, subjecting global supply chains to ongoing stress tests.
+In the short term, this could encourage Trump to pursue more radical and unpredictable trade measures in a second term, subjecting global supply chains to continuous stress tests.

 However, even if the tariffs are rejected, the core logic of Trump's trade policy—reshaping bilateral trade relations through unilateral pressure—may not disappear.
 He might turn to other legal tools, such as more frequent use of Section 232 of the Trade Expansion Act (on national security grounds), or impose barriers in other areas through executive orders.
 The trade war may not end but could instead take on different forms.